talktogproject/ethicsteacher/integrity-misconduct.md

 Serious research misconduct, such as data fabrication, may be clear-cut.
 However, many unacceptable research practices often fall into the grey area of questionable research practices (QRPs).
 Whereas a meta-analysis found that an estimated 2% of researchers admitted to engaging in serious research misconduct, [more than 30% have reported engaging in questionable research practices](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0005738).
 The numbers are greater when reporting on other people's misconduct (14%) or questionable research practices (over 70%).

-Behaviours that have been classified by some authors [[1](https://link.springer.com/article/10.1007%252FPL00022268), [2](https://journals.sagepub.com/doi/full/10.1177/0956797611430953?casa_token=6ZCAk1BdpFQAAAAA%3AFMVg1J6IAA-PbzLzBwzLBc3-Xx4BH_uXxugsF5DNNSaQv8RA3lZJSIB1N3OzgRfxC3X2ZJ2MHPc)] as questionable research practices include:
+Behaviours that have been classified by some authors<sup>3, 4</sup> as questionable research practices include:

 * Inflating a researcher's publication record by listing papers as 'in press' when they have not yet been accepted by a journal
 * Inaccurate research summaries in abstracts or incomplete reporting of research methods (e.g., failing to report all research conditions or study variables)